thefinn93/signald/README.md

 a daemon that facilitates communication over Signal.
 It is unofficial, unapproved, and [not nearly as secure as the real Signal clients](https://gitlab.com/signald/signald/-/issues/101)

 Signal does not offer any sort of official API.
-Unlike traditional messaging applications, the Signal server expects the client software to preform encryption and key management. signald handles all of these client-side requirements and exposes a plain-text API which can be easily used by developers to build custom Signal clients.
+Unlike traditional messaging applications, the Signal server expects the client software to perform encryption and key management. signald handles all of these client-side requirements and exposes a plain-text API which can be easily used by developers to build custom Signal clients.

 Documentation is available on [signald.org](https://signald.org)